 Membership

-The Commission shall consist of the Executive Commissioner, at least two Senators, and at least two at large members appointed by the Executive Commissioner and approved by the Senate.
+The Commission shall consist of the Executive Commissioner, at least two Senators, and at least two at large members appointed by the Executive Commissioner and approved by the Student Senate.
 The maximum number elected/appointed is at the discretion of the Executive Commissioner.

 Duties of the Commission